ARTICLE I. – NAME

 A. Proposed amendments to these bylaws must be submitted in writing to the Secretary.

 B. Amendments may be proposed by: 1) an Ad Hoc Bylaws Committee; 2) any ten delegates; or 3) a majority of the Board, acting on its own initiative or in agreement with the suggestion of any Member or Supporting Societies.

 Section 13.02 – Notice:

 A. Proposed amendments shall be posted on the official FGS web site.

-B. Member societies shall be given written notification not later than thirty days in advance of the voting of the proposed amendments.
+B. Members Societies shall be given notification not later than thirty days in advance of the voting of the proposed amendments.

 Section 13.03 – Ratification:

 A two-thirds vote of approval of all votes cast shall be required to ratify an amendment.
 Unless there is an enacting clause to the contrary, an amendment shall become effective immediately upon its adoption.
-Member societies shall be notified of the results by publication on the official FGS web site and in the next issue of the FORUM.
+Members shall be notified of the results by publication on the official FGS web site and in FGS publications.